Bunny Meyer: Collaborations

 In May 2018, Meyer was struggling to maintain her audience.
 Shane Dawson contacted her and offered to help rebrand her channel as part of his ongoing documentary-style web series.

 Makeup collection

 On June 6, 2016, Meyer released her "Swamp Queen" makeup collection globally in collaboration with Tarte Cosmetics.
 The collection was sold at several leading cosmetics stores, such as Macy's, Ulta and Sephora, and included an eye shadow palette and two lipsticks.

 Awards and nominations

-In 2014, Meyer was nominated as the Teen Choice Awards Choice Web Star in Fashion/Beauty, but lost to Zoe Sugg.
-She received a second nomination for the same category in 2016, but lost to Bethany Mota.
+In 2014 and 2016, Meyer received nominations for Teen Choice Awards Choice Web Star in Fashion/Beauty, though she did not win in either year.